Stinging Nettles Uses and Benefits in Nettle Tea, Beer, Juice and Chicken Feed

 Take two pints new milk, curdle it either by slow heat, or by rennet, lemon juice, fig juice, or bruised nettles.
 Turn the curd into a cheese cloth or butter muslin (coarse canvas will do), previously scalded, tie loosely and hang up to drain.
 After three or four hours tie again tighter.
 In twelve hours it is fit to eat, but if preferred it can be pressed and turned every day till as firm as ordinary cheese.

 Yarg is a semi-hard cow's milk cheese made in Cornwall, United Kingdom from the milk of Friesian cows.
-Before being left to mature, this cheese is carefully wrapped in nettle leaves to form an edible, though mouldy, rind.
+Before being left to mature, this cheese is carefully wrapped in nettle leaves to form an edible, though moldy, rind.

 Drinking Stinging Nettles